 Who Should Use a Prepaid Debit Card?

-Generally, it’s wise to consider all your options before deciding on a prepaid debit card.
-Checking accounts, for example, have fewer fees and stipulations when compared to prepaid debit cards.
+Depending on your situation, there may be better options than a prepaid debit card, so make sure you consider alternatives, too.
+The best checking accounts, for example, offer debit cards with fewer fees and stipulations when compared to prepaid debit cards.
+And the best secured credit cards are similar to prepaid debit cards, but allow you to build your credit score over time.
 That being said, there are scenarios where a prepaid debit card can come out as the winner.

 You should consider getting a prepaid debit card in these four cases:

-- If you can’t open a free or low-cost checking account.
+- You can’t open a free or low-cost checking account.
 People who have a history of not paying bank fees or overdrawing their account will get flagged in ChexSystems, which is a special credit system that banks use.

-- If you don’t like certain bank fees, like overdraft or service fees.
+- You don’t like certain bank fees, like overdraft or service fees.
 Most banks offer some free checking options but, if you overdraft your account often, you’ll rack up fees.

 - If you don’t want online purchases to have any link to a bank account or credit card.
-You can limit the amount of money on the card so, if anyone got ahold of your information, your downside is limited to what’s on the card instead of your entire bank account!
+You can limit the amount of money on the card, so if anyone gets a hold of your information, your downside is limited to what’s on the card — instead of your entire bank account.

 - If you want to use a prepaid card to issue your kids gas money, allowance, or college-spending cash.
 This ensures your kids don’t go rogue and overspend on the family credit card.

-If you do not fit into any of the categories above, then your best bet is to sign up for a free or low-cost or free checking account.
+If you don’t fit into any of the categories above, then your best bet is to sign up for a low-cost or free checking account.

-If you’re someone who has bad credit and you’re looking to build it back up, you may be better off with a secured credit card in addition to a prepaid card.
+And because even the best prepaid debit cards don’t report your activity to the credit bureaus, if you’re someone who’s looking to rebuild your credit, you may be better off with a secured credit card in addition to a prepaid card.

 You can find a variety of banks and credit unions nationwide that offer prepaid debit cards.
 However, the types of prepaid debit cards and their various perks will vary.
-To get a better perspective for your situation, we highly recommend contacting your local bank or credit union of choice to find out more about their offerings.
+To get a better perspective for your situation, we highly recommend contacting your local bank or credit union to ask about their offerings.
 Additionally, prepaid debit cards can be purchased in most major drugstore chains and supermarkets.